Lasse & Anita - Person Sheet

 6 A stillborn daughter, twin of Maria.
 Born 1 July 1482 at dawn.

-Catherine of Aragon, queen of England.
+7 Catalina (1485–1536), later known as Catherine of Aragon, queen of England.
 She married first Arthur, Prince of Wales, son of and heir to King Henry VII of England and, after Prince Arthur's death, she married his brother Henry, Duke of York, who also became Prince of Wales and then King Henry VIII.
 She thus became Queen of England and was the mother of Queen Mary I.

-Germaine of Foix, niece of Louis XII of France (whom he married on 19 October 1505 in Blois, Kingdom of France), King Ferdinand had one son:
+With his second wife, Germaine of Foix, niece of Louis XII of France (whom he married on 19 October 1505 in Blois, Kingdom of France), King Ferdinand had one son:

 • John, Prince of Girona, who died hours after being born on 3 May 1509.